geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/docker-swarm-mode.md

 Create /var/data/config/shepherd/shepherd.env as follows:

 ```
-# Don't auto-update Plex or Emby, I might be watching a movie!
+# Don't auto-update Plex or Emby (or Jellyfin), I might be watching a movie!
 (Customize this for the containers you _don't_ want to auto-update)
-BLACKLIST_SERVICES="plex_plex emby_emby"
+BLACKLIST_SERVICES="plex_plex emby_emby jellyfin_jellyfin"
 # Run every 24 hours.
 Note that SLEEP_TIME appears to be in seconds.
 SLEEP_TIME=86400
 ```